 A.29.ii.
 Students should also not throw things into windows from the ground as this could damage the facility and lead to injury.

 A.29.iv.
-Removal of window screens from the windows is also prohibited.
+Removal of window screens from the windows is prohibited.

 A.29.v.
 Windows should not be used to post materials.

 A.29.vi.
-Storing/leaving trash or other flammable materials may on the landing/deck/patio.
+Storing/leaving trash or other flammable materials on the landing/deck/patio is prohibited.